-I would highly encourage you to read more from these experts on creating invitations for children.
+I would highly encourage you to read more from these sites on creating invitations.
 I found their articles very inspiring and full of great information on what to consider when creating invitations and the many benefits for your child.

 Creating Invitations to Play from The Imagination Tree